caydenscott/andie/README.md

  - I added some language features that were forgotten, and fixed a bug in the resize, as it was supposed to throw error that it wasn't.

  ### Timothy
- - To test my code I consistently used and ran the program.
+ - To test my code I consistently used and ran the program with different input files.
 This was useful for when I needed to adjust the code to allow negative values on the slider I added.
 I would rigoursly test the program to also see if the tick spacing would be easy for users.
-I asked my flatmates to test the program themselves since they weren't use to how it works and try to find bugs.
+I asked my flatmates to test the program themselves and try to find bugs since they weren't familiar with how it works.
- - After notified by my teammates, I had to add the language bundles to my messages as I had forgotten.
+ - After notified by my teammates, I had to allow multilingual accessibility support to my tool instructions, as I had forgotten.